Brazilian man held captive by family for at least 15 years

 The elder Bezerra de Andrade said that his son had recently returned home and had asked for a place to sleep.

-"The father came to me and said, 'this is my son, that house is mine, and I was the one who locked him in there, as he had asked me to.
+According to the police chief in charge of the investigation, Celso Marchiori, the father told him, "'This is my son, that house is mine, and I was the one who locked him in there, as he had asked me to.

-"'He is a drug user and he showed up at home after being gone for many years, he showed up at home and asked me to lock him up so he wouldn't buy drugs,'" the police chief in charge of the investigation, Celso Marchiori said.
+"'He is a drug user and he showed up at home after being gone for many years, he showed up at home and asked me to lock him up so he wouldn't buy drugs,'" Marchiori quoted the father as saying.

 "My conscience is clear," the alleged captive's father reportedly said.